adelinacaramet/remindmetolive/README.md

 ## Profiling

+For profiling we are using [Rack Mini Profiler](https://github.com/MiniProfiler/rack-mini-profiler) We are using [flamegraph](https://github.com/SamSaffron/flamegraph) also

 In development mode the profiler data will appear in the upper left corner Click on the number for more information
 For a flamegraph, use `?pp=flamegraph` in the urls